-On today’s date in 1701, governor general of New France Louis-Hector de Callière signed a peace treaty with 38 Huron and Iroquois chiefs to end decades of fighting in what’s now referred to as “The Great Peace of Montreal.”
+On today’s date in 1701, Governor of New France Louis-Hector de Callière signed a peace treaty with 39 First Nations chiefs to end decades of fighting in what’s now referred to as “The Great Peace of Montréal.”

 One of the most significant diplomatic events in North American history, the signing of the treaty officially ended the ongoing conflict and introduced a new era of peace between the French, their First Nations allies and the Iroquois.

-When Callière assumed power as governor general of New France, he faced a serious problem with the Iroquois, who were involved in fur trade rivalries with Albany, N.Y. and New France.
-Lengthy hostilities pitted New France and its allies against the Iroquois.
-To counter the Iroquois, the French fortified their settlements and enclosed Montréal in a palisade.
+When Callière assumed power as New France’s governor, he faced a serious problem with the Iroquois, who were involved in beaver and fur trade rivalries with the French colony as well as Albany, N.Y.

 A WINDOW INTO NEGOTIATIONS

-Printed by Ashton Potter on Tullis Russell coatings coated paper using six-colour lithography, the stamps have general tagging along each side.
-An official first-day cover was cancelled in Montréal.
+Printed by Ashton Potter on Tullis Russell coated paper using six-colour lithography, the stamps have general tagging along each side.